tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_units.md

 and a transport protocol may send speed in another unit, possibly also involving scaling and offset.
 But in protocols not explicitly specifying data units (like [VISS](https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html)) it is expected that `Vehicle.Speed` is sent and received as `km/h` (without scaling or offset).
+However since units define possible `allowed-datatypes` the given `datatype` has to match the allowed ones.

 VSS does not offer any syntax for defining alternative units for a specific signal.
 The VSS project has specified for all units a corresponding quantity e.g. `velocity` for `km/h`.